VephoVandenberg/polish-notation-calculator/README.md

 - Clear every data structure we have - '~'.
 - Duplicate top element of the stack - ':'.

 If you want to quit, print 'q' or 'Q'.
 (P.S.
-You  cannot declare variables with these names)
+You  cannot declare variables with these letters)

 # Compilation
 To compile this calculator I used MSVC.
 On Windows I prefer to use Batchfiles for building projects, so you can make that too.
 On Linux I use standard Makefile.